City Bike Faceoff

 Living outside takes a tough skin

 Storing your bike outside during the day overnight takes a real toll on bike frames.
 No recreational hybrid bike or mountain bike was designed to be locked next to poles for hours, especially not when the weather gets salty and cold.
 Poles scratch paint, paint chips away and rust starts to manifest on the exposed tubes.
-It's a hard problem to fight.
+It's a really hard problem to fight!
 Bringing your bike in overnight or in bad weather is a solution, but not everyone can.
 So, what to do?

 After we imported Dutch bikes we started carrying newer North American models from California based companies like Pure City.
 Brands like Pure City tend to dominate the market today (especially online) and are great as a first-time bike.
 These bikes are lightweight, fashionable and are sold at very attractive price-points.
-However, the finishes lack any chip or rust resistance and being from California, they tend to be strictly Spring and Summer bikes.
+However, the finishes lack any chip or rust resistance and being from California, they tend to be strictly two-season bikes.
 If you're not the type to stretch your commutes into winter and can store your bike inside, we love Pure City for their colours, price-point, and strong leadership in the entry-level city bike market.
 Unlike many of their competitors who sell online, Pure City focusses on the things you often overlook; strong wheels using double walled rims and rust-free stainless steel spokes.
 Even if the finishes aren't as durable as a Dutch bike, the wheel strength needs to be equal.
 Unlike snow and salt, potholes never go out of season.

 NEXT GENERATION CITY BIKES